-Statistics by Nomadlist show that popular cities in Mexico, Thailand, Vietnam, Indonesia, and Colombia have the highest number of remote workers, thanks to their affordable living standards.
+Statistics by Nomadlist show that popular cities in Mexico, Thailand, Georgia, Vietnam, Indonesia, and Colombia have the highest number of remote workers, thanks to their affordable living standards.

 Additionally, remote work has been associated with higher productivity.
 This leads to better results, and naturally a higher proportion of satisfied clients and employers.